Neve Campbell: 2010s

 In 2011, Campbell starred in The Glass Man, which received a limited release.
-Also in 2011, 11 years after the previous installment, Campbell made her comeback to the Scream franchise with Scream 4 (2011), which received positive reviews and earned over $97 million.
+Also in 2011, 11 years after the previous installment, Campbell made her comeback to the Scream franchise in Scream 4 (2011), which received positive reviews and earned over $97 million.
 For her performance, she was nominated for Best Actress at the Scream Awards in 2011.
 On reprising the role of Sidney Prescott in future works, Campbell stated that "It would have to be something really special and really different.
 They'd have to be really convincing about who they decided to bring on as director, and I'd still have to do a bit of soul-searching on that one."

 Campbell next starred in the drama film Singularity, which premiered at Cannes Film Festival in May 2012.
 She also appeared in the 2012 miniseries Titanic: Blood and Steel, and starred in the 2013 Lifetime crime film An Amish Murder.
-Campbell guest-starred in several television series, including the NBC supernatural drama Medium, the Fox animated sitcom The Simpsons, the ABC medical drama Grey's Anatomy, the AMC period drama Mad Men, and the NBC sitcom Welcome to Sweden.
-In 2015, she guest starred in the WGN period drama series Manhattan.
+Campbell went on to appear in guest or recurring roles in several television series, including the NBC supernatural drama Medium, the Fox animated sitcom The Simpsons, the ABC medical drama Grey's Anatomy, the AMC period drama Mad Men, the NBC sitcom Welcome to Sweden.
+In 2015, she played Katherine Oppenheimer in two episodes of the WGN period drama series Manhattan.

-On June 30, 2015, it was announced that Campbell would star as Texas-based political consultant LeAnn Harvey in the Netflix television drama House of Cards, beginning in the fourth season.
+On June 30, 2015, it was announced that Campbell would star as Texas-based political consultant LeAnn Harvey in the Netflix television drama House of Cards, beginning in the fourth season released in 2016.
 On the role of Harvey, the actress said in an interview with Business Insider that "I knew that what I wanted was a cable show with a good cast, and good writing, and it was respected, and an ensemble where I'm not carrying it, and then this came along.
 And then I couldn't have asked for anything better."
 Campbell was particularly praised by GQ magazine for her performance, who called her the "best thing" of the season and wrote that "she was exactly the competitor that the show's anti-heroes needed".
 In 2016, Campbell was honoured with the National Award of Excellence by the Association of Canadian Radio and Television Artists (ACTRA).

 On June 22, 2017, it was reported that Campbell would star in Rawson Marshall Thurber's action film Skyscraper.
-She played Sarah Sawyer, the wife of Will (Dwayne Johnson).
+She played Sarah Sawyer.
 The film was released on July 13 the following year to box office success, grossing over $304 million worldwide; in spite of this, the film earned mixed reviews.
 Campbell co-starred as Valerie Gannon in the 2018 independent drama film Hot Air.
 In 2019, Campbell starred as Rebecca Fine, a single mother struggling with a serious illness, in the Canadian drama film Castle in the Ground.
 The film had its world premiere at the 2019 Toronto International Film Festival and received generally positive reviews.